canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 Resources
 =========

-Before even thinking to test if we are connected to the interenet a wise question to ask would be: do we even have a network interface?
+Before even thinking to test if we are connected to the internet a wise question to ask would be: do we even have a network interface?
 Lets create a resource job to fetch this information.